Seattle Child Injury Lawyers

-As a parent, nothing can be as heart wrenching as an injury to your child.
-Even if the injury wasn't your fault, you still feel guilt because it is your duty to keep your child out of danger.
+As a parent, nothing can be as heart-wrenching as an injury to your child.
+Even if the injury wasn't your fault, you still feel guilty because it is your duty to keep your child out of danger.
 But as children grow and mature, they gain more and more independence and spend less of their lives under the watchful eyes of their parents.
-If your child suffers an injury, their lives and the lives of the rest of the family can be affected for years to come.
-As a parent, you'll want to ensure that your family is financially prepared to handle the future care of an injured child.
+They may get hurt outside of your watchful eye, especially if they are active and adventurous.
+However, many child injuries, whether gotten through bike accidents, dog bites, or swimming pool accidents, are not a child’s fault, and you may be able to file a personal injury claim to cover the costs of your child’s injuries and trauma.

-To find out more about your legal rights and options after an injury to your child, call the Seattle injury attorneys of Hardwick & Pendergast, P.S. at (888) 228-3860.
-Hardwick & Pendergast, P.S. has been representing Washington State injury victims and their families for more than four decades and will put their experience and knowledge to work on your case.
+To find out more about your legal rights and options after someone injures your child, contact the Seattle child injury attorneys of Hardwick & Pendergast, P.S.
+We have been representing Washington State injury victims and their families for more than four decades and will put all of our experience and knowledge to work on your case.
+We can explain the legal process to you and ensure your child’s right to compensation is protected.
+Schedule a free consultation today by calling our office at (425) 228-3860 or toll-free at (888) 228-3860.

 - Broken bones